-Antibiotic-free RPMI was used for culture of cells in infection studies.
-Mycobacteria in the exponential phase of growth were added to cells at a Multiplicity Of Infection (MOI) of 10:1 (M. tuberculosis:Cells) and incubated at 37°C for 24 hours.
+of infection (MOI) of 10:1 (M. tuberculosis:cells) and incubated at 37 °C for 24 hours.
 The cells were then washed gently three times with PBS to remove excess bacteria.

-RNA extraction and cDNA synthesis

-RNA extraction and cDNA synthesis were performed as previously described 40 .
-Briefly, RNA was extracted from moDC and HMDM using an RNeasy Kit (Qiagen, UK) following the manufacturers standard protocol.
-RNA was eluted in $40\mu l$ of $0.2\mu m$ sterile filtered H_2O (Sigma, UK), and underwent a second DNase treatment using a Turbo DNase Free kit (Ambion, USA).
-Genomic DNA contamination was assessed by quantitative PCR (qPCR) using a GAPDH reaction. cDNA synthesis was performed using Superscript III with an Oligo(dT)20 primer (Invitrogen, UK) at $50^{\circ}C$ for 1 hour, following the manufacturer's standard protocol.
+RNA extraction and cDNA synthesis.
+RNA extraction and cDNA synthesis were performed as previously described.
+Briefly, RNA was extracted from moDC and MDM using an RNeasy Kit (Qiagen, UK) following the manufacturers standard protocol.
+RNA was eluted in 40 $\mu$ l of 0.2 $\mu$ m sterile filtered H2O (Sigma, UK), and underwent a second DNase treatment using a Turbo DNase Free kit (Ambion, USA).
+Genomic DNA contamination was assessed by quantitative PCR (qPCR) using a GAPDH reaction. cDNA synthesis was performed using Superscript III with an Oligo(dT)20 primer (Invitrogen, UK) at 50 °C for 1 hour, following the manufacturer's standard protocol.

-Real-Time Quantitative PCR (qPCR)

-qPCR was employed to determine the relative levels of all 11 LILR transcripts in moDC and HMDM.
-PCR primers to detect the full-length, membrane-associated protein encoding LILR transcripts were supplied by Sigma (Sigma, UK)40.
-Primer pairs, including the oligonucleotide sequences and their final working concentration were used as previously described40.
+Real-Time Quantitative PCR (qPCR). qPCR was employed to determine the relative levels of all 11 LILR transcripts in moDC and MDM.
+PCR primers to detect the full-length, membrane-associated protein encoding LILR transcripts were supplied by Sigma (Sigma, UK).
+Primer pairs, including the oligonucleotide sequences and their final working concentration were used as previously described.
 For normalisation, reactions were also used to determine the expression of the reference gene GAPDH.

-QPCR reactions consisted of 10μl of 2x QuantiTect SYBR Green solution (Qiagen, UK), 1ng cDNA, 2x oligonucleotides and brought to a final volume of 20μl with 0.2μm filtered H2O (Sigma, UK).
+QPCR reactions consisted of $10 \mu l$ of $2 \times QuantiTect$ SYBR Green solution (Qiagen, UK), 1 ng cDNA, 2x oligonucleotides and brought to a final volume of $20 \mu l$ with $0.2 \mu m$ filtered H2O (Sigma, UK).
 Each sample was run in triplicate, with an accompanying non-template RNA control run in duplicate for every sample.
 GAPDH reference targets were also run for each sample in order to normalise the results. qPCR was performed on the Stratagene Mx3005 Pro PCR analyser (Stratagene, UK), or the Bio-Rad CFX96 real-time detection system (BioRad, UK).
-The cycling parameters were as follows: 95°C for 15 minutes, followed by 50 cycles of 94°C for 15s, 60°C for 30s and finally 72°C for 30s, after which the fluorescence levels of both SYBR Green and the reference dye ROX were acquired.
+The cycling parameters were as follows: 95 °C for 15 minutes, followed by 50 cycles of 94 °C for 15 s, 60 °C for 30 s and finally 72 °C for 30 s, after which the fluorescence levels of both SYBR Green and the reference dye ROX were acquired.
 Baselines and thresholds were automatically calculated for all reactions on all runs using the Stratagene MxPro or CFX manager software.
-Finally, the standard dissociation reaction was performed between 60°C and 95°C in order to assess the integrity of the PCR products.
+Finally, the standard dissociation reaction was performed between 60 °C and 95 °C in order to assess the integrity of the PCR products.

-Results were exported into qBasePLUS53 to perform the following analyses: After calculating the average amplification efficiency (E) of each reaction (as assessed from three independent serial dilutions) using linear regression, the relative expression level of each target transcript in each sample was normalised against the reference gene GAPDH, and then the inter-plate calibrators were used to correct any inter-plate variability.
+Results were exported into qBasePLUS to perform the following analyses: After calculating the average amplification efficiency (E) of each reaction (as assessed from three independent serial dilutions) using linear regression, the relative expression level of each target transcript in each sample was normalised against the reference gene GAPDH, and then the inter-plate calibrators were used to correct any inter-plate variability.
 Finally, the results were exported to GraphPad Prism to perform statistical analysis.
 Sample numbers for each analysis are shown in Table 1.

-Determining mycobacterial binding to reporter cells expressing LILR
+Determining mycobacterial binding to reporter cells expressing LILR.
 A cellular reporter system to assess LILR binding was generated as follows: The extracellular region of each LILR was amplified from previously cloned sequences.
 Each LILR PCR product was fused at the 5' to an haemagglutinin A (HA) epitope preceded by the murine Ig k-chain leader sequence, and at the 3' to the transmembrane domain of human platelet-derived growth factor receptor (PDGFR).
-These HA-tagged, LILR-PDGFR transmembrane constructs were cloned into the vector pMx puro which encoded the sequence of the cytoplasmic tail of the human CD3ζ chain (a gift from Dr Alex Barrow, St Louis USA)54] using the primers NK1313 (ATGCTTAATTAATCCACCATGGAGACAGAC) and NK1314 (CTTCTCGAGCCAAAGCATGATGAGGATG).
+These HA-tagged, LILR-PDGFR transmembrane constructs were cloned into the vector pMx puro which encoded the sequence of the cytoplasmic tail of the human CD3 $\zeta$ chain (a gift from Dr Alex Barrow, St Louis USA)] using the primers NK1313 (ATGCTTAATTAATCCACCATGGAGACAGAC) and NK1314 (CTTCTCGAGCCAAAGCATGATGAGGATG).